May 2019: Living Streets ‘Walk once a Week’ trial (Terms 5 and 6)

-Along with other Bath primary schools, we’re taking part in Sustrans Big Pedal 2019, the UK’s largest inter-school cycling, walking and scooting challenge.
-The challenge runs from 25th March to 5th April – the last two weeks of this term.
-We would love everyone to be involved.
+Along with other Bath primary schools, we took part in Sustrans Big Pedal 2019, the UK’s largest inter-school cycling, walking and scooting challenge.
+The challenge ran from 25th March to 5th April.

 February 2019: Conker Crossing obtains Planning Permission (Statement from the Trustees)

 We are delighted to announce that our proposal for a new bridge in Bathampton has been granted Planning Permission.
 The Trustees extend their grateful thanks to everyone who has helped us get to this point.

 We are extremely fortunate to live in a community with professionals willing to give their time and skills to bring forward our design and application supporting materials for reduced rates or pro-bono.
 For their involvement we thank Format Engineers as our designers, as well as the network of businesses supporting the application including LPC Trull, Nicholas Person Associates, Hillside Trees and Planning Heritage Ltd. accessed through the network and financial support of Alastair Gibson at Charlcombe Homes.

 Those to thank also include local organisations and businesses – our Parish Council, Ward Councillors, local schools (Bathampton and King Edwards School), The George Inn, Mac McKillop of Bathampton Farm, as well as wider Bath-based donors such as The Medlock Trust, St John’s Foundation and Orseis Trust.
 Individuals have also been very generous, contributing over £7,000 in personal donations and via fundraising events.